 — The Memoir Project, by Marion Roach Smith

-– A Friend from Far Away, by Natalie Goldberg
+— Old Friend from Far Away, by Natalie Goldberg

 — Plot and Structure, by James Scott Bell.
 (Even though this book is aimed at fiction writers, it’ll show you how to plot your memoir so it’ll be as readable as a novel.)

-I’ll be adding to these as I recall, for example, those memoir and life story writers I follow on Twitter.
-Please leave a comment about the resources you turn to again and again for guidance in your memoir writing.
+Please leave a comment about the resources you turn to again and again for guidance in your memoir and family history writing.

-And, see “What Really Fuels a Powerful Memoir.”
+And, see my guest post, “What Really Fuels a Powerful Memoir.”